 If your card explicitly excludes utilities payments from earning points, a workaround is to use a bill payment service instead.
 This will incur an admin fee, so think of it like buying miles.

-I hope this post brings some enlightenment on the options available to you, and I’ll pull the plug on the electricity puns before I get charged.
+It’s not the end of the story yet though, and I hope this post brings some enlightenment on the options available to you.
+I’ll pull the plug on the electricity puns before I get charged.